ric2003/Harmonia/TESTING.md

-# Testing Guide for Water Wise
+# Testing Guide for Harmonia

-This document explains how to run tests and what types of tests are available in the Water Wise project.
+This document explains how to run tests and what types of tests are available in the Harmonia project.

 ## 🧪 Test Types